 Try to Relax

-In addition to an OTC pain reliever, relaxation techniques are a good way to reduce headache pain since they are an outlet for emotional and physical tension.
+In addition to an OTC pain reliever, relaxation techniques are a good way to reduce stress and tension headache pain since they are an outlet for emotional and physical tension.
 Techniques range from simple exercises, such as deep breathing and brisk walking, to mind-control disciplines, such as meditation and biofeedback.
-Below are some tried and true methods.
+Below are some tried and true methods on how to relieve stress and anxiety.

 Get a Massage